 Tickets

-Tickets for the 2023 Hertogenbosch open tennis tournament are for sale through the official ticketing website, with ticket prices starting from €20.
+Tickets for the 2023 Hertogenbosch open tennis tournament were sold through the official ticketing website, with ticket prices starting from €20.

 Players

-The entry list for the 2023 tournament in ‘s-Hertogenbosch has not yet been released but the 2022 entry lists are is available to view on the ATP and WTA Tour websites.
+The official entry list for the 2023 tournament in ‘s-Hertogenbosch has now been released, with the following top ATP and WTA Players playing in the singles events.

 ATP Libema Open Players